 His bright eyes suddenly burn so pale.

 For he is but a candle in the wind.

 I didn't really get the point of this quirk - it doesn't come from the Master as seen on TV - until reaching the following lines:

 "We cross the void beyond the mind,

 Eternal wisdom is my guide

 I am the Master."

-Lol, it's Jon Pertwee's "I am the Doctor" song, if you don't know it.
+Lol, it's Jon Pertwee's "I am the Doctor" song.